Diploma in Pharmaceutical Science (N73)

 This module exposes students to key themes and experimental techniques in eukaryotic cell biology and genetics.
 It covers cell structure and function of cellular organelles, regulations of cell cycle and cell division, study of genes, genetic variation and heredity.
 Fundamentals of molecular biology such as the structure of DNA, DNA replication, transcription and protein synthesis will also be outlined.

-This module is designed based on the curriculum of the WSQ “Follow Good Biosafety Practices” course.
 This module aims to equip students with essential knowledge and skills for safe handling of chemicals and biological agents as well as fundamentals of decontamination and waste management.
 Topics such as follow biosafety and biosecurity principles and practices, risk assessment and mitigation, national and international biosafety guidelines and legislation, and emergency response programme will also be covered.
+Students will be issued Workplace Safety & Health (WSHC) recognized bizSAFE Level 2 certificates upon completion of this module.

 The module covers the structure of matter, chemical bonding, thermochemistry, chemical equilibria, kinetics, electrochemistry and redox reactions, transition metal chemistry, and chemistry of solutions, including acids, bases and buffers, polarity and solubility.